 You can ask:

-• “How is the work environment here?”
+• “How is the work environment here at the company?”

-This shows your interest.
+This shows your interest in the HR interview.

 12. Salary Discussion Tips

-If salary is discussed:
+If salary is discussed in the HR interview:

 • Stay calm

-• Don’t demand too much
+• Do not demand much

-• Don’t agree too quickly
+• Do not agree too quickly

 13. Dress Properly